 For Curly Girls

 When I first started doing the curly girl method in June of 2018, I did three different protein treatments over about four weeks that I bought from Aphogee on Amazon.
 They worked amazingly well and brought my hair back to life after many years of damage from silicones in my styling products.
-If you’re not a DIY person, the Aphogee one is really effective and I can personally recommend it!
+If you're not a DIY person, the Aphogee one is really effective and I can personally recommend it!
+I just didn't use the conditioner that comes with it because it contains silicones.

 Can you believe the difference in this picture?
 Wowzahs!
+Before and After.

 If you'd like to make your own, then this recipe uses the same main ingredient as the Aphogee one – gelatin.